-My mom introduced me to Norwex products awhile back and I cannot believe how well they clean glass!
-(And no, this is not a sponsored post- just my opinion).
+My mom introduced me to Norwex products awhile back and I cannot believe how well they work at cleaning glass!
+(And no, this is not a sponsored post- and I do not sell Norwex).
 The best part is, you do not use any glass cleaner, just water.

 Typically these products are sold through a consultant at in-home parties.
 I found mine at The Minneapolis Farmer’s Market.
 But you can buy both these items, as a package, at Amazon here.

-Here’s the after- seriously took less than one minute (and there’s a little paint splatter on the door frame, not from the glass):
+Here’s the after.
+It seriously took less than one minute (and there’s a little paint splatter on the door frame, not from the glass).

 You Might Also Enjoy: